What A Go-To-Market Strategy for Startups Should Look Like

 - A high arousal emotion.

-- Is publically visible.
+- Something publically visible.

-- Has practical value.
+- Something with practical value.

-- Carried on a compelling story.
+- A compelling story.

 The more you can combine together, the more attractive your story.
 For example, if you do a PR stunt which helps you get your first 10,000 customers, this becomes a new attractive story.
 Add some original data where those 10,000 customers came from and you have a more powerful story to share.